 Capitalized costs to obtain a contract include certain deferred subscriber acquisition costs which are amortized consistently with the pattern of transfer of the good or delivery of the service to which the asset relates.
 The Company's subscriber acquisition costs primarily include dealer and internal sales commissions and certain other costs, including but not limited to, promotional costs, cooperative marketing credits and shipping and fulfillment costs.
 The Company capitalizes incremental costs to obtain a contract to the extent it expects to recover them.
 These capitalized contract costs include only internal and external initial activation commissions because these costs are considered incremental and would not have been incurred if the contract had not been obtained.
-These capitalized costs are included in other assets on the Company's condensed consolidated balance sheet and are amortized to management, general and administrative expenses on the Company's condensed consolidated statement of operations on a straight-line basis over the estimated contract term of three years.
-For the three months ended March 31, 2018, the amount of amortization related to previously capitalized costs to obtain a contract was \$0.4 million.
+These capitalized costs are included in other assets on the Company's condensed consolidated balance sheet and are amortized to marketing, general and administrative expenses on the Company's condensed consolidated statement of operations on a straight-line basis over the estimated contract term of three years.
+For the three and six months ended June 30, 2018, the amount of amortization related to previously capitalized costs to obtain a contract was \$0.4 million and \$0.8 million, respectively.

 The Company applies the practicable expedient pursuant to the guidance in ASC 606 and recognizes the incremental costs of obtaining contracts as expense when incurred if the amortization period of the assets that the Company otherwise would have recognized is one year or less.
-These costs are included in management, general and administrative expenses in the period in which the cost is incurred.
+These costs are included in marketing, general and administrative expenses in the period in which the cost is incurred.